-Outlined below is a list of some of the principal risk factors that may prevent the Group achieving its objectives, along with mitigations that are in place.
+Outlined below are the principal risk factors that remain rated 'high' after mitigations, that may prevent the Group achieving its objectives.
 Not all the factors are within the Group's control.
 Other factors besides those listed below may also adversely affect the Group: